wyattis/pancakes.js/README.md

         - [ ] Add memoization to momentum calculations
         - [ ] Add fixed body collision
 - [ ] Rendering
-    - [ ] Use pixi.js for dynamic layers
+    - [ ] Use pixi.js for dynamic layers???
     - [ ] Use custom renderer with similar API for static layers???
 - [ ] Input handler
     - [ ] touch